 Bristol Nordic Center season passes.
-Bristol's nordic center is where we ski when there's no good skiing on natural snow, which happens often enough every year to make a season's pass worthwhile - otherwise you'll need to buy a daily pass whenever you go.
-Order this at a (slight) discount now, through the Group Login at the Bristol Mountain online store - username BillKOCH and password BIL200.
-Note that kids 7 and under ski free with a paying adult (daily or season's passes).
+Bristol's nordic center has trails with snowmaking at the top of the mountain (usually open by late December), and is where we ski when there's no good skiing on natural snow.
+Every year we go there often enough to make a season's pass worthwhile (6 or more times) - otherwise you'll need to buy a daily pass whenever you go.
+Order your season passes (parents, kids) at a slight discount ($95 vs $100) before 12/12, through the Group Login at the Bristol Mountain online store - username BILLKOCH and password BIL202.
+Note that kids 6 and under ski free with a paying adult (daily or season's passes).

 Lend Us Your Skills

 We're an all-volunteer club, and the more who get involved the more fun we all have!
 Help out as an assistant coach (a great way to learn to ski better yourself), help organize kids at practice, help manage loaner gear, take and share photographs, help organize the ski festival - there are many ways to help.
 If you've got a skill you'd like to share, let us know!

 • Our parent organization Rochester XC Ski Foundation (RXCSF) provides grooming, trail maintenance and insurance to support our program and Rochester area skiing in general - check the main RXCSF site for updates on conditions as new snow falls, and become a supporter for a tax-deductible donation to further the cause.